OpenEducationAnalytics/OpenEducationAnalytics/oea/modules/module_catalog/Ed-Fi/Readme.md

     1) Clone and setup the latest version of OEA.
 You need to publish all the assets from v0.7 in your synapse workspace.
     2) You need to create a Runner_Config.json file which contains high level metadata about the various Ed-Fi instances, that needs to be processed.
 This file needs to be saved at "Stage1/Landing/Transactional/{SourceSystemName}".
 Here's a sample file - [Runner_Config.json](docs/Runner_Config.json)
     3) Generate and publish the required assets for the Ed-Fi Module.
-Please refer [this](https://github.com/microsoft/OpenEduAnalytics/tree/main/oea/modules/module_catalog/Ed-Fi#generating-synapse-resources) for more information on this.
+Please refer "Generating Synapse Resources" section for more information on this.
     4) Import the resources from the Ed-Fi module in OEA repository into the Synapse workspace and publish them.
 Please refer this for more information on the Ed-Fi Module assets.
     5) Run the "Master Pipeline" by providing the input parameters to process the Ed-Fi Data to lake house.